 Who’s excited for Easter?!
 Easter and Christmas are usually the two holidays I do gifts for kids for.
 I’m excited that my daughter is old enough to do some Easter activities this year now that shes over one year old.
-So we took a trip to our favorite store for craft supplies, Dollar Tree, and created a fun Easter sensory bin.
-If your child is younger you can easily switch this over to a sensory bag and still have fun.
-Check out my other post to see how to make sensory bags.
+So we took a trip to our favorite store for craft supplies, Dollar Tree, and created a fun Easter sensory bin perfect for toddlers and older babies.

 **I was compensated for this post.
 This post also contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 Easter Sensory bin supplies

 You can use just about anything in a sensory bag or bin.
 I used the following for our Easter sensory bin:

 - Pipe Cleaners formed into circles

 - My daughter’s favorite snacks.

 The Easter eggs are a fun addition to the bin as they can take on many forms.
 You can fill them with beans, coins, jelly beans, rice, anything really and then seal them up with tape or glue to create fun maracas for your little one.
 Be sure to use various objects so that your little one can feel the different weights of the eggs and hear the different sounds they make.